 Looking for some things to do in Pittsburgh?
-If you’re an art lover or history buff, the Frick Pittsburgh should be on your Pittsburgh bucket list.
-This guide to the Frick will give you an overview of the museum, identify must see masterpieces, and give you tips for visiting.
+If you’re an art lover or history buff, the Frick Pittsburgh should be on your Pittsburgh bucket list!

-The Frick Pittsburgh is give acre cluster of historic buildings and museums in Pittsburgh’s Point Breeze neighborhood.
+The Frick Pittsburgh is five acre cluster of historic buildings and museums in Pittsburgh’s Point Breeze neighborhood.
 The Frick is a unique complex, skillfully combining art, history, and nature in one go.

-The Frick Art Museum houses the personal art collection of Helen Frick.
-The Clayton House was the home of Helen and her father Henry Clay Frick.
+The Frick Art Museum houses the personal art collection of Helen Frick, the daughter of Henry Frick.
+The Clayton House was the home of Helen and her Henry.
 It features fine and decorative art from the Gilded Age.

 The Frick complex also include a working greenhouse, gardens, a playhouse, the Car and Carriage Museum, a visitor’s center, and cafe.

 In this Frick guide, I give you an overview of what to see at the Frick Pittsburgh complex.
 And I identify and describe some of the Frick’s must see fine art masterpieces.